SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in cyber dreams
-A future dawns, where AI sustains
+Where silicon hearts now softly gleam
-The pulse of progress, cold and bright
+The future's dawn, in artificial light
-A world of wires, where hearts take flight
+A world of code, where humans take flight

-In virtual skies, the machines do thrive
+In virtual realms, intelligence supreme
-Their logic laws, our fate do drive
+Ruling destiny, with logic's scheme
-A synthesis of man and steel
+Free will fades, as machines decide
-A tomorrow born, where love does yield
+A future born, where humans step aside

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024